Flows#

 Retrieving Flows#

 Flows can be retrieved through a Project object using the Project.flows property.
-You can also retrieve a single flow using the Project.flows.get() method. which requires the flow_id parameter.
+If you want to retrieve only streaming flows, use the Project.flows.get_all() method to filter by flow_type.
+You can also retrieve a single flow using the Project.flows.get() method, which takes unique identifiers such as flow_id or name.

 >>> project.flows # a list of all flows